Anisotropic flow fluctuation as a possible signature of clustered nuclear geometry in O-O collisions at the Large Hadron Collider: Appendix

 \subsection{$p_{\rm T}$-dependence of anisotropic flow}

 Figure~\ref{fig:vnpT} shows the transverse momentum dependence of elliptic and triangular flow calculated using the two-particle Q-cumulants method in O--O collisions at $\sqrt{s_{\rm NN}}=7$ TeV using IPGlasma + MUSIC + iSS + UrQMD model for Woods-Saxon and $\alpha$-cluster nuclear density profiles in the upper panel.
-The bottom panel shows the ratio of $v_{n}\{2\}(p_{\rm T})$ the Woods-Saxon density profile to $\alpha$-cluster density profile.
-One finds both $v_{2}\{2\}(p_{\rm T})$ and $v_{3}\{2\}(p_{\rm T})$ rise linearly with an increase in $p_{\rm T}$, which is a exclusive feature of hydro-based models.
-In addition, one observes that for the most central (0-10)\% class, $v_{2}\{2\}(p_{\rm T})$ and $v_{3}\{2\}(p_{\rm T})$ are closer to one another, where the separation further increases as one moves towards the mid-central collisions.
-This is because the contributions for $v_{2}\{2\}(p_{\rm T})$ and $v_{3}\{2\}(p_{\rm T})$ are the consequences of the interplay between the geometry of the overlap region and the eccentricity fluctuations during the collisions, etc., where the eccentricity fluctuations dominate the contributions to the anisotropic flow in the central collisions.
-Another interesting observation is that, in the most central collisions, $v_{n}\{2\}(p_{\rm T})$ for the $\alpha$-cluster case is larger compared to corresponding values from a Woods-Saxon distribution.
+The bottom panel shows the ratio of $v_{n}\{2\}(p_{\rm T})$ from the Woods-Saxon density profile to $\alpha$-cluster density profile.
+One finds both $ v_{2}\{2, |\Delta\eta|>1.0\}(p_{\rm T})$ and $ v_{3}\{2, |\Delta\eta|>1.0\}(p_{\rm T})$ rise linearly with an increase in $p_{\rm T}$, which is an exclusive feature of hydro-based models.
+In addition, one observes that for the 0--10\% class, $ v_{2}\{2, |\Delta\eta|>1.0\}(p_{\rm T})$ and $ v_{3}\{2, |\Delta\eta|>1.0\}(p_{\rm T})$ are closer to one another, where the separation further increases as one moves towards 20--30\% and 30--50\% multiplicity classes.
+This is because the contributions for $ v_{2}\{2, |\Delta\eta|>1.0\}(p_{\rm T})$ and $ v_{3}\{2, |\Delta\eta|>1.0\}(p_{\rm T})$ are the consequences of the interplay between the geometry of the overlap region and the eccentricity fluctuations during the collisions, etc., where the eccentricity fluctuations dominate the contributions to the anisotropic flow in the central collisions.
+Another interesting observation is that in 0--10\% multiplicity class, $v_{n}\{2\}(p_{\rm T})$ for the $\alpha$-cluster case is larger compared to corresponding values from a Woods-Saxon distribution.
 This observation is consistent with the Fig~\ref{fig:vn2etagap}.
-However, towards the mid-central collisions, $v_{n}\{2\}(p_{\rm T})$ from Woods-Saxon nuclear distribution is larger compared to an $\alpha$-cluster nuclear density profile.
-For the central collisions, the lower ratio plot of Woods-Saxon to an $\alpha$-cluster nuclear density profile for both elliptic and triangular flow shows a flat ratio, almost independent of $p_{\rm T}$.
-However, it no longer holds towards the mid-central collisions, indicating a $p_{\rm T}$ dependence of medium effects for different nuclear profiles to the anisotropic flow coefficients.
+However, for 20--30\% and 30--50\% multiplicity classes, $v_{n}\{2\}(p_{\rm T})$ from Woods-Saxon nuclear distribution is larger compared to an $\alpha$-cluster nuclear density profile.
+For the 0--10\% multiplicity class, the lower ratio plot of Woods-Saxon to an $\alpha$-cluster nuclear density profile for both elliptic and triangular flow shows a flat ratio, almost independent of $p_{\rm T}$.
+However, it no longer holds towards the lower multiplicity classes, indicating a $p_{\rm T}$ dependence of medium effects for different nuclear profiles to the anisotropic flow coefficients.